coredns/coredns.io/content/plugins/reload.md

 ## Bugs

-The reload happens without data loss (i.e. DNS queries keep flowing), but there is a corner case where the reload fails, and you loose functionality.
+The reload happens without data loss (i.e. DNS queries keep flowing), but there is a corner case where the reload fails, and you lose functionality.
 Consider the following Corefile:

 ~~~ txt
 . {